 psychiatrist who specializes in treating such

-disorders and can prescribe medicines and provide counseling.
+disorders.
+He or she can prescribe medicines and provide counseling.
 Other health

 professionals who can diagnose bipolar disorder include: